Fiori-Tracker/fioritracker.github.io/docs/support.md

 ## Standard support

-Fiori Tracker comes free of charge.
 We offer our team support on Discord and through Github issue.
 Depending on the current availability and topic we will schedule a call to solve possible issues.

 ## Premier Support